snehapatil1/100-days-of-code/log.md

 **Today's Progress**: Usage of Property in Python

-**Thoughts:** Defined a class which demonstrates usage of property in python.
+**Thoughts:** Defined a class which demonstrates usage of property decorator in python.
 In Python, property() is a built-in function that creates and returns a property object.

 **Link to work:** [Property](https://github.com/snehapatil1/python-snippets/blob/master/property.py)